What is a Heat Pump Optimiser?

 If you have the first, you don't necessarily need the others, but if you don't have the first you definitely need the second.
 If you have the first, you can have the third without needing the second.

-Typically this is set up by the installer on the heat pumps controls and then left to do its thing.
+Typically this is set up by the installer on the heat pump's controls and then left to do its thing.
 If you want to really fine tune it, it may take a return visit or so, but a good installer will offer this service.

 Alternatively, you can install a product such as Homely or Havenwise that learns the performance of your home in different weather conditions and adjusts automatically without installer intervention.

-The third option is the gold standard, which is to install a heat pump like a Nibe, Stiebel Eltron or Kronoterm, where all the heat pump's settings are configurable remotely.
+The third option is the gold standard, which is to install a heat pump like a Grant, Nibe, Stiebel Eltron or Kronoterm, where all the heat pump's settings are configurable remotely.
 Then your installer can fix lots of heat pump issues, not just the weather compensation settings, remotely, giving you a high level of confidence that your heat pump will work efficiently and without interruption for many years to come.

 Comments